Uncategorized

 Brands and NFT’s

 If you are a business, you should pay attention to NFT’s as big brands have already started experimenting with them.
-They include the following:
+They include the following:- Taco Bell: The famous fast-food chain sold 25 digital art tokens on the NFT Rarible marketplace.

 - Charmin: The toilet paper company sold toiled paper-themed NFTs, branded as NFTP (non-fungible toilet paper).